 10. Eliminate vocal inflection

 Vocal inflection is applying the intonation of your voice on the last word.
 It indicates the more important role of the word in a sentence.
 By applying this intonation your sentences can sound like questions, or like insecure statements asking for approval.
-How to simply overcome this habit:

 - Familiarity with the overall topic will boost your confidence and delivery of your message.